A Provisional Premises Licence (PPL) is for an alcohol business where the premises are still under construction or conversion.

 What happens next?

-Once we’ve accepted your application, details of it will be entered onto the Licensing Register kept by the Licensing Board.
+Once we’ve accepted your application, details will be entered onto the Licensing Register kept by the Licensing Board.
 Your application will be considered at a Licensing Board Meeting.

 We will consult with Police Scotland, the Health Board, the Community Council and council departments, and notify neighbours within 4 metres of the proposed premises.
 Your application will also be advertised on this website for 21 days to allow members of the public to make any objections or representations.